team11-softeng2/team11-PULSeBS/serverBuild/server/README.md

       Example: filterCourse=1,2,5
     - {_value_} for type key is an optional parameter.
       If you want cancellation stats you need to set it to 0, otherwise defaults to 1 (ie. stats will be about active lectures).
+      - {_value_} for isAttendance is optional parameter.
+      If you want attendance stats you need to set it to 1, otherwise default to 0 (do not set type in the url)

   - Example urls:

     - bookings: `/teacherStatistics/2?filterTime=year,monthOfYear&filterCourse=1,2,3,4,5`
     - cancellation: `/teacherStatistics/:teacherId?filterTime=year,monthOfYear&filterCourse=1,2,3,4,5&type=0`
+    - attendance: `/teacherStatistics/d9001?filterTime=year,monthOfYear&filterCourse=L.idCourse&isAttendance=1`

   - Response: statistics list of bookings for the given teacher, filtered by filterTime and filterCourse